parkerbxyz/suggest-changes/README.md

           comment: 'Please commit the suggested changes.'
 ```

-**Why this is recommended:** The workflow runs in the context of the fork, preventing untrusted code from accessing secrets from the base repository.

 ### Option 2: Use `pull_request_target` event

 The `pull_request_target` event can be used to support pull requests from forks, as it grants the `GITHUB_TOKEN` write permissions even when triggered from a fork.

 > [!CAUTION]
-> When using `pull_request_target`, the workflow runs in the context of the base repository, not the fork.
-This means you should **not** check out, build, or run untrusted code from the pull request, as this could be a security risk.
-For more information, see GitHub's documentation on [Mitigating the risks of untrusted code checkout](https://docs.github.com/enterprise-cloud@latest/actions/reference/security/secure-use#mitigating-the-risks-of-untrusted-code-checkout).
+> When using `pull_request_target`, the workflow runs in the context of the base repository.
+Running untrusted code from a pull request in this context can lead to security vulnerabilities including repository compromise and secret exposure.
+For more information, see [`pull_request_target`](https://docs.github.com/actions/reference/workflows-and-actions/events-that-trigger-workflows#pull_request_target) and [Mitigating the risks of untrusted code checkout](https://docs.github.com/enterprise-cloud@latest/actions/reference/security/secure-use#mitigating-the-risks-of-untrusted-code-checkout).

 ## Limitations